-Term: 2016 – 2019
+Term: 2019 – 2022

-Scott, a lifelong resident of Montgomery County, grew up in Bethesda before moving to Montgomery Village.
-Scott studied Business at Montgomery College in Rockville and received his Business Degree from Marymount University in Arlington, VA Scott is married to Joy Kraus Dyer, who grew up in Montgomery Village, is an accomplished Interior Designer, a stay-at-home mom to their son, Joseph, and a former president of the EVHC Board of Directors.
-The Dyers live in East Village.
-The Dyers’ townhome was notably a prior winner of Montgomery Village’s "Most Beautiful Gardens Contest" in 2008.
+Scott, a lifelong resident of Montgomery County, grew up in Bethesda, MD before moving to Montgomery Village, MD in 2005.
+Scott studied Business at Montgomery College in Rockville, MD and received his Business Degree from Marymount University in Arlington, VA.
+Scott is married to Joy Kraus Dyer, who grew up in Montgomery Village, MD, is an accomplished Interior Designer, a stay-at-home mom to their son, Joseph, and a former president of the EVHC Board of Directors.
+The Dyers currently live in The Points within the Northgate Homes Corporation in Montgomery Village, MD.
+The Dyers’ prior townhome in East Village was notably a prior winner of Montgomery Village’s "Most Beautiful Gardens Contest" in 2008.